saadams/penplat-GDB-walkthrough/README.md

 ![alt text](imgs/image-22.png)

-> Don't believe the comment that this is not a caesar cipher.
+> Don't believe the comment, this is not a caesar cipher.

 we can see that we are now in the `enc_cipher` function.